dapr/samples/vscode-dev-setup/multiple-dev-container/README.md

 Dapr configuration is stored in `.devcontainer/.dapr` so that you can have configuration that is different between a regular deployment and a development container.

-### Run the python app development container
+### Run the Python app development container

-The python app is run from a separate instance of VS Code.
+The Python app is run from a separate instance of VS Code.

 1. Open a new instance of VS Code to the `multiple-dev-container/python` folder.
 (Do not close the instance of VS Code that is attached to the node app development container.)
 1. From the VS Code command palette (Ctrl+Shift+P), run this command: